vic/eff.go/README.md

 // A test handler for the HttpAb ability. mocks responses.
-// Notice this type has the same type parameters as HttpAb. type HttpTestHandler = Handler[HttpRq, HttpRs, None] func NewHttpTestHandler() HttpTestHandler {
+// Notice this type has the same type parameters as HttpAb. type HttpTestHandler = Handler[HttpRq, HttpRs, Nil] func NewHttpTestHandler() HttpTestHandler {
     // A handler is nothing more than a function that takes:
     // - the ability request (HttpRq)
-    // - a continuation that will create an Eff[None, HttpRs].
+    // - a continuation that will create an Eff[Nil, HttpRs].
-    //   In this example, the None requirement means that no
+    //   In this example, the Nil requirement means that no
-    //   other abilities are needed to compute the HttpRs response. return func(rq HttpRq, cont Cont[None, HttpRs]) Eff[None, HttpRs] {
+    //   other abilities are needed to compute the HttpRs response. return func(rq HttpRq, cont Cont[Nil, HttpRs]) Eff[Nil, HttpRs] {
         // ignore request and produce a fixed response. return cont(HttpRs("hello"))
     }